A Systematic Survey of Regularization and Normalization in GANs

-GANs training is a two-player zero-sum game, which exists the Nash equilibrium solution.
-At this level, we analyze the convergence of GANs by understanding the optimization process.
-Based on these, some regularization technologies are proposed to guide the GANs model to reach the theoretical equilibrium point, and thus improve the effectiveness of GANs.
+GANs training is a two-player zero-sum game with a solution to Nash Equilibrium.
+At high level, we analyze the convergence of GANs by understanding the optimization process.
+Based on these, some regularization techniques are proposed to guide the GANs model to reach the theoretical equilibrium point leading to improvement in the effectiveness of GANs.

 Reconsidering the Eq (\ref{EQ:eqn1}) in Section 2, the training of GANs is achieved by solving a two-player zero-sum game via Simultaneous Gradient Descent (SimGD) \cite{goodfellow2014generative,arjovsky2017wasserstein}.
 The updates of the SimGD are given as: